-Dobrila Rudnicki is a program director in the Office of Special Initiatives, Office of the Director, where she is developing and implementing new scientific initiatives to support innovative approaches that aim to advance drug discovery and development.
+Dobrila Rudnicki is a program director in NCATS’ Office of Special Initiatives, where she is developing and implementing new scientific initiatives to support innovative approaches that aim to advance drug discovery and development.
 Rudnicki focuses on developing programs that facilitate unique partnerships between extramural and intramural scientists; using innovative funding mechanisms, such as offering prizes; and establishing partnerships with other government agencies, such as the Defense Advanced Research Project Agency and National Science Foundation, and other national and international stakeholders, including scientific publishers, societies and funding agencies.

 Prior to joining NCATS in October 2016, she was a faculty member and principal investigator in the Department of Psychiatry and Behavioral Sciences at the Johns Hopkins School of Medicine.
 While there, Rudnicki and her colleagues performed seminal work on the role of bi-directionally encoded proteins and RNA transcripts in the pathogenesis of a number of rare neurodegenerative diseases, including Huntington disease-like 2, Huntington disease and spinocerebellar ataxia type 2.

 Rudnicki has received multiple NIH awards, as well as support from national and international foundations, including the Hereditary Disease Foundation, CHDI Foundation and Advocacy for Neuroacanthocytosis Patients.
 She is a dedicated mentor whose mentees have successfully enrolled in top medical and graduate schools; received grants, awards and fellowships from NIH and other prestigious organizations; and developed successful careers at renowned research institutions.

 Rudnicki earned her doctorate in neurobiology from the RWTH Aachen University (Germany), and her Bachelor of Science degree in biochemistry and microbiology from King’s College, University of London (United Kingdom).